Do we have to interview a candidate that has disclosed a conviction for murder?Posted in : How do I handle it NI on 14 July 2016

 We are a small organisation and currently advertising for a role within the Company.
 Due to the nature of our operations it is likely that the successful post holder will interact with children.
 One of the applicants has disclosed a conviction for murder and we would not want this person representing our organisation or providing services.
 Do we have to interview him?

 The applicant disclosed a conviction for murder.
-You should be aware that a custodial sentence of more than 2 ½ years is never spent and consequently this applicant cannot suggest that this conviction is
+You should be aware that a custodial sentence of more than 2 ½ years is never spent and consequently this applicant cannot suggest that this conviction is spent and that is should not be considered.
+In any event, he has voluntarily declared it to

 Already a subscriber?